lunks/minimim/README.md

 # minimim

-Minimim is a minimalist theme with support a few installed languages, along with information about the git repository.
+Minimim is a minimalist theme with support for a few installed languages, along with information about the git repository.

 ## Install using antidote